-Midwicket: The midwicket is a fieldsman in a similar position the mid-on, but closer to the center of the pitch and roughly in-line with the bowler.
+Midwicket: The midwicket is a fieldsman in a similar position to the mid-on, but closer to the center of the pitch and roughly in line with the bowler.

 No-Ball: A no-ball refers to an illegal delivery by the bowler - usually because the bowler has stepped over the crease - and results in a run being scored for the batting team.

-Out: A batsman that is out is no longer an active player, and cannot score a run.
-There are ten different ways to get out, and the objective of the bowler and fieldsmen is to get as many players out as possible during each innings.
+Out: A batsman that is out is no longer an active player and cannot score a run.
+There are ten different ways to get out, and the objective of the bowler and fieldsmen is to get as many players out as possible during each inning.

-Outfield: The outfield outermost field of play that runs from the edge of the infield to the boundaries.
+Outfield: The outfield is the outermost field of play that runs from the edge of the infield to the boundaries.

 Pitch: The pitch is the innermost part of the field of play.
 The bowler sends the ball from one end of the pitch to the other by throwing it in a specific manner.
 One wicket lies at the end of either end of the pitch, and a run is scored when a batsman successfully hits the ball and runs from one wicket to the other.